Hughie Gallacher: Airdrieonians

-He moved back to North Lanarkshire with the transfer to Airdrieonians.
-On 19 September 1921 Gallacher made his senior Scottish League debut in the 2–0 defeat to Raith Rovers.
+Gallacher moved back to North Lanarkshire with a transfer to Airdrieonians.
+On 19 September 1921 he made his senior Scottish Football League debut in a 2–0 defeat to Raith Rovers.
 Gallacher was selected for the first team 15 times that season and hit seven goals.
 He also helped Airdrie reserves to the Second XI Cup.
-The following season Gallacher became a first team mainstay as the club finished second.
+The following season he became a first team mainstay as the club finished second.
 The next season they finished second again, with Gallacher hitting five in a 6–1 win over Clyde that briefly had the Diamonds top of the league.
 Silverware arrived when Airdrie beat Hibernian 2–0 in the 1924 Scottish Cup Final to claim the club's first senior trophy.
 In 1925–26 Airdrie had their third straight second place league finish; Gallacher was credited with 35 goals.

-He was only 5 ft 5 ins tall and was often on the receiving end of rough treatment.
+Gallacher was only 5 ft 5 ins tall and was often on the receiving end of rough treatment.
 However, because he tended to seek his own retribution, he was often in trouble with the authorities.
 There was much speculation about a number of English clubs that were out to sign him.
 The Airdrie fans were incensed and threatened to burn the wooden stand down if he was sold.
 His last game for the club came on 5 December 1925 in a 2–1 defeat to Morton.
-In 129 games for Airdrie, Gallacher hit 100 goals.
+In 129 games for Airdrie, he hit 100 goals.